sabin2000pro/electricHouseholds/README.md

 20 .Web application is going to allow Administrators to Register an account.

-21.Web application is going to allow Administrators to Login into their account.
+21. Web application is going to allow Administrators to Login into their account.

 22. Web application is going to allow Administrators to Reset their password from a forgot password link.
 Node Mailer is going to be used as an SMTP server